jwakemanTango/pandapostage-new-webapp/replit.md

         - Immediate weight persistence to prevent data loss when canceling edits
         - Tooltip display when USB HID is not supported or blocked
         - Auto-reconnection on device disconnect/reconnect
+        - Automatic detection and graceful handling of browser permissions policy restrictions
+        - Button automatically disabled when HID access is blocked by security policy
     - Rates are automatically sorted by price (low to high).
     - Label download triggers the browser's native print dialog, supporting PDF, PNG, and ZPL formats.
 - **State Management**: TanStack Query for server state, React Hook Form for form state, React hooks for local UI state.